Stats on America's personal finances can be depressing, but here are some numbers to raise your holiday spirits.

 - “saving” at 18 percent

-Of course, that only totals 77 percent, which means 23 percent aren’t being as responsible as experts like myself would prefer.
+Of course, that only totals 77 percent.
+That means 23 percent aren’t being as responsible as experts like myself would prefer.
 Still, I promised to look on the bright side this week.
 I’m encouraged that even if Americans continue to struggle with debt, they have solid role models to follow on their path to financial freedom.